gmc-code/PC-algorithms1/docs/pseudocode/sequence.rst

 .. admonition:: Tasks

    #.
-Write python for this pseudocode sequence below.
+Write python for the pseudocode sequence below.
       Hint: random.sample(string, k) returns a random list of k characters from the string without replacement.

       .. code-block::